 View program disclosure

-National American University’s Austin campus is conveniently located in the heart of the Austin metro area with easy access from North Mo Pac, Interstate-35 and MetroRail.
+National American University’s Austin, TX campus is conveniently located in the heart of the Austin metro area with easy access from North Mo Pac, Interstate-35 and MetroRail.
 Established in 2007, the Austin campus offers excellent degree programs in business, information technology, and allied health.
 Our faculty and staff are committed to providing higher education in a caring and supportive environment.
 More information about Austin and the surrounding area is available at the following sites: